bjlittle/geovista/README.md

 GeoVista is available on both [conda-forge](https://anaconda.org/conda-forge/geovista) and [PyPI](https://pypi.org/project/geovista/).

-We recommend using `conda` to install GeoVista.
+We recommend using `conda` to install GeoVista 👍

 ### Conda